mex/float/README.md

    * Return:
       * boolean
 * `greaterThan(a, b[, options])`
-   * Adds the arguments given.
+   * Compares the arguments and return whether a is greater than b.
    * Parameters:
       * a (float)
       * b (float)